 Generally speaking, cases that involve serious injuries, unclear liability, or a high potential settlement will take longer to process.
 Here are some of the factors that can lengthen the timeline of your case.

-• Severity of injuries.
-In order to correctly prove the damages for your injury, an attorney and insurance company will need to know the specific injury you sustained, details of your medical recovery process, and long-term consequences your injuries are likely to have.
+- Severity of injuries.
+In order to correctly prove the damages for your injury, an attorney and insurance company will need to know the specific injury you sustained, details of your medical recovery process, and the long-term consequences your injuries are likely to have.
 This means identifying your past and future medical expenses, lost earnings, and quality of life losses.
 Because it may be difficult for a doctor to immediately diagnose certain injuries, or to know the amount of time or number of treatments it will take for you to recover, proving the full case usually means considerable time and effort from you and your lawyer.
 There’s also a chance that the insurance company will argue that the injury doesn’t warrant the medical bills and refuse to settle the claim without further investigation.
 This could also delay the time until settlement.

-• Responsiveness of other parties.
+- Responsiveness of other parties.
 Other parties involved in your accident, such as medical providers and insurance companies, can also affect your auto accident settlement timeline.
 Your attorney will request medical records in order to document your injuries.
 Medical providers typically respond to these requests in a reasonable amount of time, but if they do not, it can extend the length of your case.
 Delays in processing your insurance claim can also impact case length.

-• Compliance of the insurer.
-If the insurance company offers a settlement that is too low, or refuses to accept the full gravity of your harms and losses, an attorney may advise that a lawsuit be filed, which can extend the timeline of your settlement.
+- Compliance of the insurer.
+If the insurance company offers a settlement that is too low or refuses to accept the full gravity of your harms and losses, an attorney may advise that a lawsuit be filed, which can extend the timeline of your settlement.
 Usually, when a lawsuit is filed, your claim gets sent to a different adjuster who might re-evaluate the file.
 This can open the door to additional settlement negotiations before the case has to proceed to a jury trial.

-• Hospital and health insurance liens.
+- Hospital and health insurance liens.
 Sometimes the hospital that treated you will issue a lien against your settlement, meaning they will expect to be paid out of your settlement for outstanding medical bills.
 Similarly, when your health insurance company has spent money on your accident treatment, they expect payment from the settlement as well.
-The existence of a hospital lien or health insurance lien can extend your case, since your lawyer will have to investigate the validity of the lien and negotiate on your behalf before your case can be settled and closed.
+The existence of a hospital lien or health insurance lien can extend your case since your lawyer will have to investigate the validity of the lien and negotiate on your behalf before your case can be settled and closed.
 In some cases, it is necessary to file a lawsuit against the lienholder in order to get a fair reduction.

 Depending on the specifics of your case, your car accident settlement can take months to years to complete.
 If your personal injury claim warrants more time, be advised that spending more time on a case can make a major difference in the outcome of your settlement.
 Your personal injury lawyer will advise you throughout the process on the wisest way to proceed, and make sure the case is handled in a manner that best suits your needs.